cicsdev/cics-java-liberty-mq-jms/README.md

     </jmsQueue>
     ```

-1. Add a JMS activation spec to the server.xml to define our MDB that will be invoked from the MDB queue.
+1. Add a JMS activation spec to the server.xml to define the MDB that will be invoked from the MDB queue.
+Replace `<port>` and `<queueManager>`.

     ```xml
     <jmsActivationSpec id="mySimpleJMSEAR/mySimpleJMSMDB/MySimpleMDB">
         <properties.wmqJms channel="WAS.JMS.SVRCONN"
             destinationRef="jms/mdbq"
             destinationType="javax.jms.Queue"
-            port="<your port>"
+            port="<port>"
-            queueManager="<your queue manager>"
+            queueManager="<queueManager>"
             transportType="CLIENT" />
     </jmsActivationSpec>
     ```

     The jmsActivationSpec must be in the format of application name/module name/bean name, and is output in the Liberty messages.log in the following CNTR0180I message:

-`[6/21/17 10:42:46:223 BST] 00000076 com.ibm.ws.ejbcontainer.runtime.AbstractEJBRuntime           I CNTR0180I: The MySimpleMDB message-driven bean in the mySimpleJMSMDB.jar module of the mySimpleJMSEAR application is bound to the com.ibm.cicsdev.mqjms.ear/com.ibm.cicsdev.mqjms.mdb/MySimpleMDB activation specification`
+    ```

-    The `hostName` and `port` and `queueManager` properties in each of these elements should be set based on your local MQ configuration.
+    [6/21/17 10:42:46:223 BST] 00000076 com.ibm.ws.ejbcontainer.runtime.AbstractEJBRuntime           I CNTR0180I: The MySimpleMDB message-driven bean in the mySimpleJMSMDB.jar module of the mySimpleJMSEAR application is bound to the com.ibm.cicsdev.mqjms.ear/com.ibm.cicsdev.mqjms.mdb/MySimpleMDB activation specification

-    The `transportType` property must be set to `CLIENT`.
+    ```

-1. Optinally define and install a CICS TSMODEL resource named `RJMSTSQ` with the attribute RECOVERY(YES) if you want to make the MDB test transactional.
+1. Optinally define and install a CICS TSMODEL resource named `RJMSTSQ` with the attribute `RECOVERY(YES)` if you want to make the MDB test transactional.

 ### Deploy the sample into CICS